 ABOUT TAGGLE SYSTEMS

-Initially focused on utility-scale automatic meter reading (AMR), our network is used by a growing number of utilities to gather data for additional purposes such as leak detection, demand management, network optimisation and billing.
-Data can also be collected from other sources including electricity and gas meters, rain gauges, pressure sensors, liquid overflow, temperature and humidity sensors.
+With a focus on utility-scale smart water metering and smart water applications our network is used by a more than 67 Australian utilities, to gather data for purposes such as leak detection, demand management, network optimisation and billing.
+Data can also be collected from other sources including level sensors, pressure sensors, weather and rain sensors.

-We deliver seamless data across multiple radio technologies, including our own radio technology, to provide our customers with the most appropriate solutions, tailored to their needs.
+Taggle delivers seamless data across multiple radio technologies when required to provide our customers with the most appropriate solutions, tailored to their needs.

 Taggle Executive Team

 The company builds on a legacy of innovation in radio technology that includes radio astronomy and WiFi.
 Taggle’s shareholders are predominantly Australian investors.

 David joined Taggle as CEO in February 2022, having previously been Chairman of the Board since May 2020 , where he had the chance to get the know the business and see the potential.